Copyright - reusing public sector information

 - documents in which the copyright and/or other intellectual property rights are owned or controlled by a third party other than the council

 - documents that fall outside the scope of the public task of the council, i.e. documents produced that are not directly related to the core responsibilities of the council, such as documents with a value-added or commercial nature

 - documents held by educational and research establishments such as schools, universities, archives and libraries.

 - documents held by cultural establishments including museums, theatres and arts centres

 Make a re-use of information request

-If you wish to re-use any of our information please contact our Information compliance officer using the details in the contacts box detailing how the information will be re-used.
+If you wish to re-use any of our information please contact the Legal Service team detailing how the information will be re-used.

 Complaints about the handling of request for re-use of information requests

 If you would like to make a complaint about the handling of your request for re-use of information please see our complaints page.

 If you are still unsatisfied after complaining to the local authority you can refer your complaint to legislation.gov.uk.